We at TaQadam produce different computer vision technologies. In this blog we tell about using machine vision in production for some common use-cases.

 The second task is to determine whether the actions are performed correctly.
 Using the video camera, you can automatically see what events are happening, and track the correctness of the employee’s actions, as well as monitor the speed of work.

-humans often when it comes to repetitive work.
+Machines are replacing humans often when it comes to repetitive work.

 An engineer who spends hours at work analyzing the defective parts, for example, is prone to make more mistakes.
 This is the situation in which machine vision is essential to increase the overall performance.
 Computer vision based on machine learning can automatically detect defects and anomalies at the infinitely larger number.